warmcat/sai/README.md

-The `sai-builder` instance opens three local listening Unix Domain Sockets for every platform, these accept raw data which is turned into logs on the respective logging channel and passed up to the `sai-master` for storage and display like the other logs.
+The `sai-builder` instance opens three local listening Unix Domain Sockets for every platform, these accept raw data which is turned into logs on the respective logging channel and passed up to the `sai-server` for storage and display like the other logs.

 The paths of these "log proxy" Unix Domain Sockets are exported as environment